 - Read this article, Data organization in spreadsheets.
 Full citation: Karl W. Broman & Kara H. Woo (2018) Data Organization in Spreadsheets, The American Statistician, 72:1, 2-10, DOI: 10.1080/00031305.2017.1375989.

-- StatLab: provides workshops and walk-in help on statistical tools and topics, including R, Nvivo, and data analysis and visualization.
+- StatLab: Provides walk-in help on statistical tools and topics.

 - GIS Support: provides access to GIS software as well as consultations and workshops on GIS topics.